Amos Foster: Cincinnati

-Foster was head coach for the Cincinnati Bearcats in both football and basketball.
+Foster was head coach at the University of Cincinnati in both football and basketball.
 He coached the Cincinnati football team for two seasons 1904 and 1905.
 In his two years as the Bearcat's head coach, he compiled an overall record of 11–4.
 Foster's most successful year at Cincinnati was in 1904 where he led the Bearcats to a 7–1 record.
 This team scored 182 points during the season and only gave up 10.
 Their seven wins included shutout victories over Kentucky, Tennessee, and traditional rival Miami.
 Foster added a 4–3 mark in 1905 before taking over the head coaching job at the University of Nebraska for the 1906 season.
 Foster was also the head coach of the basketball squad at Cincinnati from 1904 to 1909.
 In his five seasons as Bearcats' head coach he compiled an overall record of 30–10.
 His most successful season was in 1908 where he led the Bearcats to a 9–0 record and an Ohio Collegiate Championship.
 Even though Foster left Cincinnati to coach football at other schools, he still coached the Bearcats basketball team.

 Nebraska

-Foster replaced Walter C. Booth as head coach of the Nebraska football team for the 1906 season.
+Foster replaced Walter C. Booth as head coach of the Nebraska Cornhuskers football team in 1906.
 He spent just one season as coach of the Cornhuskers, leading them to a 6–4 record.
 He was able to beat his former school, Cincinnati, by a score of 41–0.